 Effective January 2018, Pacific Coast Trail Runs is following the lead of other trail races by taking steps to "green" our events.
 We recommend that all participants carry hydration devices on them during the race.
 We will sell HydraPouch portable cup with Universal carry clip – hooks easily to shorts, tights, number belts, hydration belts, etc. These are available at checkout for $10.
 You will receive it when you check-in for the event.
 We will also have a few for purchase for $10 the day of the event.

 San Jose, CA 95120

 Please use your favorite app with the above mentioned address.
 From San Francisco: Take HWY 85 South.
-Exit Alamden Expressway South.
+Exit Almaden Expressway South.
 Right on Almaden Road.
 Right on Mockingbird Hill Lane.
 From Los Angeles: Take Hwy 101 North.
 Take HWY 85 North.
-Exit Alamden Expressway South.
+Exit Almaden Expressway South.
 Right on Almaden Road.
 Right on Mockingbird Hill Lane.

 Race Day Runner Check-In & Race Briefing